Here are some suggestions for having a memorable experience at Pompeii:

 Entering the ruins.
-For me, there is only one way to see Pompeii.
-Arrive shortly before the opening time outside the Piazza Anfiteatro entrance.
-This is far away from almost all of the tourist buses (which arrive at the Porta Marina entrance).
+There is only one way to see Pompeii: Arrive shortly before the opening time outside the Piazza Anfiteatro entrance.
+This is away from most tourist buses (which often arrive at the Porta Marina entrance).
 When the ticket seller shows up (often after the designated opening time), you will still be one of the few people waiting to enter the ruins.
 Using the excellent map that's provided free for visitors, you can stroll into the uncrowded southern part of the ruins through the Nucerian Gate.
-Then head for the Garden of the Fugitives and then walk as far east as you can...to the amphitheater and any of the streets along its north side.
+Head for the Garden of the Fugitives and then walk as far east as you can...to the amphitheater and any of the streets along its north side.
 For the better part of an hour, you may be able to feel as if you are in Pompeii alone.

 A slight digression.
 To make the most of any visit to Pompeii, it is wise to do some reading first.
-Many people hold a number of misconceptions about the eruption in AD 79 (no, there wasn't any lava flow) and the eventual discovery of the ruins.
-There are no museum-like information placards posted in the ruins, so unless you are knowledgeable about Pompeii, your visit may not be very meaningful (one ruined building after another).
-I have provided some suggestions for supplementary reading.
-And if you are interested in the plaster casts, I recommend my own book, Bodies from the Ash, which provides a thorough discussion of the casts, both how they were made and how archaeologists have deduced information about Pompeian life from them.
+Many people hold a number of misconceptions about the eruption in AD 79 ( there wasn't any lava flow) and the eventual discovery of the ruins.
+There are no museum-like information placards posted in the ruins, so unless you are knowledgeable about Pompeii, your visit may not be very meaningful (it may just look like one ruined building after another).
+Here are some suggestions for supplementary reading.
+And if you are interested in the plaster casts, Bodies from the Ash provides a thorough discussion of the casts, both how they were made, and how archaeologists have deduced information about Pompeian life from them.

 Getting organized for a visit.
 These days it costs around €11.00 to see the ruins.
 Unless you are a member of the EU, there is no discount for seniors or students.
-Still, a non-EU family of four can visit Pompeii for less than half the price of an adult ticket to Disneyland...not a bad deal to my mind.
-My only complaint is that once you enter, you cannot leave without paying again (there are no hand stamps).
+Still, a non-EU family of four can visit Pompeii for less than half the price of an adult ticket to many amusement parks...not a bad deal.
+But once you enter, you cannot leave without paying again (there are no hand stamps).
 This means that you should be very organized:

 1. Bring a large bottle of water (if the day will be warm) and perhaps something to eat.
 A cafe is located north of the Forum (along with a small bookshop) in case you want to eat in the ruins.

 2. Take a guidebook.
 Even if you have educated yourself about the ruins, a good guidebook is invaluable.
 Vendors sell them on the way into the ruins, but these are mostly just cheap tourist guides.
-You would be better served to plan ahead and buy one before you arrive at the site.
-I recommend this guidebook.
+You would be better served to plan ahead and buy one before you arrive at the site, such as this guidebook.
 However, even if you forget to bring a guidebook, you will find a good shop at the Porta Marina entrance, which sells a complete range of guidebooks (and various souvenirs) in all major languages.